hazelcast/hazelcast-reference-manual/src/Preface.md

 ![Hazelcast Architecture](images/HazelcastArchitecture.png)

-For more information on Hazelcast's Architecture, please see the whitepaper <a href="https://hazelcast.com/resources/architects-view-hazelcast/" target="_blank">An Architect’s View of Hazelcast</a>.
+For more information on Hazelcast's Architecture, please see the white paper <a href="https://hazelcast.com/resources/architects-view-hazelcast/" target="_blank">An Architect’s View of Hazelcast</a>.

 ## Licensing